jouellnyc/BB-ESP32-KIOSK/README.md

  upload fonts, hardware, and lib to / using Thonny/your IDE
 ```

-If you want to connect the esp32 to an ili9341, you can follow https://www.youtube.com/watch?v=rq5yPJbX_uk
+To connect the esp32 to an ili9341, you can follow https://www.youtube.com/watch?v=rq5yPJbX_uk

 #### Setup
 At boot the esp32 launches a wifi SSID named 'mlb32jc2' and a password of '123456789'.